 Before I get into the Excel vs Google Sheets debate, there is something you need to know.

-I love Excel spreadsheets.
-I have been an active user for 12+ years and I use it every day.
-But at the same time, I am also a huge fan of Google Sheets.
-I run my online business using Google Sheets and Google Drive and I have been using it more and more lately.
+I love Excel spreadsheets, and I have been an active user for 12+ years, and I use it every day.
+But at the same time, I am also a massive fan of Google Sheets.
+I run my online business using Google Sheets and Google Drive, so I have been using them more and more lately.

 So, I believe that I can be objective in my comparison of Google Sheets and Excel.
-I see both these are amazing spreadsheet tools and I am excited to see how these develop in the coming years.
+I see both these are excellent spreadsheet tools, and I am excited to see how these develop in the coming years.

 Also, this article is not about judging a winner.
 Both are great tools with pros and cons.
-Based on what you want to get done, you need to analyze the functionalities and make a choice.
+Based on what you want to get done, you need to analyze the functionalities and choose what suits you best.

 Enough of disclaimers, let’s get started with our Microsoft Excel Vs Google Sheets comparison!